marcopeg/marcopeg.github.io/content/posts/2020/0210-hasura-in-gitpod/hasura-in-gitpod.md

 ## The Power of Tasks

-Just before you run your newly created worskpace, let me add a few lines to the `.gitpod.yml` so that Hasura will start automatically:
+Just before you run your newly created workspace, let me add a few lines to the `.gitpod.yml` so that Hasura will start automatically:

 ```yml